AnnabelNkir/Insta_clone/README.md

 ```
 + The user can sign in to the application.
 + The user can upload the pictures to the application.
-+ The user can see the profile with all my pictures.
++ The user can see the profile with their pictures.
 + The user can follow other users and see their pictures on their timeline.
 + Like a picture and comment on it.
 ```